shun4midx/FQ-HyperLogLog-Autocorrect/fq_hll_py/Library.md

 ## Usage
 The library defaults to searching within its own folder before searching in your local directory.
 Visit my [GitHub Repo](https://github.com/shun4midx/FQ-HyperLogLog-Autocorrect) for more details, but there are two text files offered as base dictionaries: `20k_shun4midx.txt` and `database.txt`, with around 20000 and 400 words respectively.
 The below code would only visit the local directory.
 If no dictionary is specified, `20k_shun4midx.txt` would be used instead.

-What is returned is in the form of a list of strings.
+What is returned is in the form of a dictionary, mapping each query to either a single string for `autocorrect` or a list of three strings for `top3`.

 ```py
 # ======== SAMPLE USAGE ======== #